BadJoKing/SteamGameFixesForLinux/README.md

 ## Generation Zero
 The Problems:
 * Crashes at launch:
    * Switch to a (GE-)Proton Version 7 or earlier.
-This will launch the game, but crash when trying to play.
+This will launch the game, but probably crash when trying to play.
    * Add ```PROTON_USE_WINED3D=1 %command%``` to the launch options.
 With this you can play on newer versions of proton.
 I recommend the new 9.0 beta version.
-   * UPDATE: Apparently dxvk got an update or something, because it works for me now.
+   * UPDATE: Apparently dxvk got an update or something, because it works for me now without WINED3D.
 It might also be because I installed [reshade](https://github.com/kevinlekiller/reshade-steam-proton)
 * The game is slow af:
    * If you have a cpu with integrated graphics, it's using that instead of the dGPU.
 Add  ```DRI_PRIME=1 %command%``` to the launch options.
 You can also go into the settings file at <steam library folder>/steamapps/compatdata/704270/pfx/drive_c/users/steamuser/documents/avalanche studios/saves/settings/<Directory with random numbers for a name>/settings.json and change the DisplayDxAdapter variable to 0.
 * The colors are messed up.
 Everything is made up of only red, green, yellow or blue and nothing in between: